davesteele/davesteele.github.io/_posts/2015-05-02-debian-watch-file-format-for-signed-github-source-tars.markdown

 A couple things to note here:

 * That is a single, continued line.
-* There are two white space occurances in that line, separating the defninition into an option specification, a tar listing page url, and tar search glob.
+* There are two white space occurances in that line, separating the definition into an option specification, a tar listing page url, and tar search glob.
 * The two options defined in the 'opts' spec are separated by a comma.
 * _uscan_ replaces _@PACKAGE@_ with the package name from the most current